tournesol-app/tournesol/README.md

 ---

-This repository hosts the free and open source code of the Tournesol platform.
+This repository hosts the source code of the Tournesol platform.

 Learn more about the project on our [Wiki][tournesol-wiki], or meet our community on [Discord][tournesol-discord-join].